Rerelekeke/CanonLightRemote/README.md

 # CameraBtRemote
-This app allows to trigger Canon camera shutter remotely with your phone, and using hardware volume buttons as well as headset button.
+This app allows to trigger Canon camera shutter remotely with your phone, and using hardware volume buttons as well as headset button, even with Screen off.
-Even Screen off.
 Discrete, simple and using less power.

 ## Features
 **2 pairing mode**